Paintball is impossible to film live.

 Anyone can make an exciting paintball reel in premiere or final cut.

 It's MUCH harder to do it live.
-But you can if you:

 - Treat it like esports, not traditional sports.
 Forget the static camera on the sideline.